Green tea contains compounds that help you relax.

 High-quality green tea contains the amino acid L-theanine which has anti-stress effects.
 Studies show that this naturally occurring non-protein amino acid helps counter stress and anxiety.

-While it does not cause drowsiness or sedation, L-theanine can improve sleep quality by promoting a relaxed state.
+While it does not generally cause drowsiness or sedation, L-theanine can improve sleep quality by promoting a relaxed state.
+And for some people, green tea can make you tired, as a result.

 Many people take green tea before bed for its stress-combating benefits.
 However, if you’re sensitive to caffeine, you might want to stick to taking it during the day.
 Even though the caffeine content is low and won’t affect most people, it can keep those who are especially senstive to its effects awake.